-In Die Another Day, James Bond casually shoots down a chandelier made of ice which lands on The Dragon after a long battle through a melting ice palace in cars, armed with stinger missiles and mounted machine guns.
+- In Die Another Day, James Bond casually shoots down a chandelier made of ice which lands on The Dragon after a long battle through a melting ice palace in cars, armed with stinger missiles and mounted machine guns.
 The water turns red almost immediately.

-In Kenneth Branagh's adaptation of Hamlet, Hamlet (Branagh) drops a chandelier on Claudius (Derek Jacobi) during the final battle, in addition to poisoning and stabbing him.
+- In Kenneth Branagh's adaptation of Hamlet, Hamlet (Branagh) drops a chandelier on Claudius (Derek Jacobi) during the final battle, in addition to poisoning and stabbing him.
 Uh...
 Yeah

-Clue has an accidentally-dropped chandelier—the maid accidentally shoots the rope holding it up while trying to shoot the lock on a door.
+- Clue has an accidentally-dropped chandelier—the maid accidentally shoots the rope holding it up while trying to shoot the lock on a door.
 One of the three endings drops the other chandelier in the hall in a similar, but even funnier, manner.

-In The Wizard of Oz (1939), the Scarecrow drops one onto the Wicked Witch of the West's Winkie soldiers.
+- In The Wizard of Oz (1939), the Scarecrow drops one onto the Wicked Witch of the West's Winkie soldiers.

-In Robin Hood: Men in Tights, Robin tries to drop a chandelier on the Sheriff's men, cuts the wrong rope, and drops a different chandelier on himself instead.
+- In Robin Hood: Men in Tights, Robin tries to drop a chandelier on the Sheriff's men, cuts the wrong rope, and drops a different chandelier on himself instead.

-In the movie of Stardust, Tristran goes through several different chandeliers before finding the one that will knock Zombie-Septimus out the window; he then uses the momentum from the cut rope as a way to quickly get up the stairs and knock down the witch Lamia.
+- In the movie of Stardust, Tristran goes through several different chandeliers before finding the one that will knock Zombie-Septimus out the window; he then uses the momentum from the cut rope as a way to quickly get up the stairs and knock down the witch Lamia.

-The Scorpion King features a dropped chandelier which its target slips through, but then Mathayus uses the rope to dispose of a new opponent, which raises the chandelier again, catching the first guy astride.
+- The Scorpion King features a dropped chandelier which its target slips through, but then Mathayus uses the rope to dispose of a new opponent, which raises the chandelier again, catching the first guy astride.
 Ouch.

-In the first Pirates of the Caribbean movie, Elizabeth is able to escape temporarily from the crew of the Pearl by taking advantage of a falling chandelier in her father's mansion.
+- In Pirates of the Caribbean: The Curse of the Black Pearl, Elizabeth is able to escape temporarily from the crew of the Pearl by taking advantage of a falling chandelier in her father's mansion.

-Lampshaded and subverted in the Disney film A Kid in King Arthur's Court.
+- Lampshaded and subverted in the Disney film A Kid in King Arthur's Court.
 The title character cuts the rope attached to a chandelier, but it doesn't fall, causing him to comment that "this always works in the movies".
 How the chandelier isn't falling even though its support is cut is never explained.

 - Subverted in The War of the Roses: Barbara (Kathleen Turner) prepares to drop a chandelier onto her husband, Oliver, but he moves out of the way before she can drop it.
 It ends up killing them both when, during a later fight, they both get on top of it and the supporting cables snap.
 But since they're on top, this may not count.

-In Godzilla (1998) the heroes clear a path through a host of baby Zillas by shooting down a succession of chandeliers.
+- In Godzilla (1998) the heroes clear a path through a host of baby Zillas by shooting down a succession of chandeliers.

 Marsha: The Nancy Reagan chandelier!
 Woooooooh! *crash*